 Three U.S. lawmakers call on USPS to freeze Oshkosh vehicle contract

-WASHINGTON, March 9 (Reuters) - Three U.S. House lawmakers introduced legislation on Tuesday calling on the U.S. Postal Service to freeze a $482 million contract to Oshkosh OSK.N to finalize production for the next-generation postal vehicles pending a review of the contract.
+WASHINGTON, March 9 (Reuters) - Three U.S. House lawmakers introduced legislation on Tuesday calling on the U.S. Postal Service to freeze Oshkosh Corp's OSK.N $482 million contract that would finalize production of the next-generation postal vehicles until the deal can be reviewed.

-Representative Marcy Kaptur and two other Democrats urged a halt pending an investigation into whether there was any political influence in awarding the contract and if it is consistent with President Joe Biden's executive order to electrify the federal fleet.
+Representative Marcy Kaptur, the chair of an appropriations subcommittee, and fellow Democrats Jared Huffman and Tim Ryan urged a halt pending an investigation into whether there was any political influence in awarding the contract and if it is consistent with President Joe Biden's executive order to electrify the federal fleet.

-Last month, the USPS rejected a bid from Workhorse Group WKHS.O for an all-electric delivery fleet.
+Last month, the USPS rejected a bid from Ohio-based Workhorse Group WKHS.O for an all-electric delivery fleet.
+Oshkosh did not immediately comment.
+Workhorse, whose shares rose 5.5% on Tuesday, declined to comment.

+Huffman separately introduced legislation on Monday cosponsored by 18 other House Democrats to provide $6 billion to the U.S. Postal Service (USPS) to buy tens of thousands of additional electric delivery vehicles and charging stations.

+"Why would you put us back on that treadmill?
+You are going to have built these vehicles for obsolescence," Huffman told Reuters on Tuesday.
+"They will be the last vehicles running on fossil fuels on the road.
+It's insane."

 ((David.Shepardson@thomsonreuters.com; 2028988324;))